Learn Python with Talk Python's 270 hours of courses

 11:32 We let you connect any database source to your Google Sheets and just kind of run that on a schedule.

-11:39 So you'd imagine in a business setting, you have sort of these like weekly, daily reports
+11:39 So you'd imagine in a business setting, you have sort of these, like, weekly, daily reports that analysts end up working on, right?

 11:48 And what you want is for the data to be fresh, up to date.

-11:52 And so people just wanted a way to on at 7 a.m, 8 a.m on Monday morning,
+11:52 And so people just wanted a way to, on, at 7 a.m., 8 a.m. on Monday morning, basically automatically pull data from a database, load it up to your spreadsheet.

-12:02 and then all your tables and calculations, which is sort of updated because they're referencing a tab, a sheet,
+12:02 And then all your tables and calculations, which is sort of updated because they're referencing a tab, a sheet, basically, that has fresh data.

-12:13 - It is really interesting.
+12:13 It is really interesting.

 12:14 Maybe one of the big differences is the interactivity here versus what you might do in that story, right?

-12:21 - That's read-only really.
+12:21 That's read-only, really.

-12:36 - This portion of Talk Python to Me is brought to you by Mailtrap, an email delivery platform that developers love.
+12:37 This portion of Talk Python to Me is brought to you by Mailtrap, an email delivery platform that developers love.

-12:56 Try for free at mailtrap.io.
+12:55 Try for free at mailtrap.io.

 13:04 Also, it might be a question a lot of people have.

-13:07 So what's the pricing model for this?
+13:06 So what's the pricing model for this?

-13:13 Luis says, "Already amazed by it.
+13:13 Luis says, already amazed by it, would like to compare it.

-13:20 in open source, so very neat.
+13:20 So very neat.

-13:29 So it's a B2B SaaS product.
+13:29 So it's a B2B SaaS app product.

 13:31 Now, developers need to be able to play around with products before they can decide whether that's something they want.

-13:38 And so we have a sort of a free version of the products that you can set up locally, like in your own machine,
+13:38 And so we have a free version of the products that you can set up locally, like in your own machine, or you can just put it up on EC2.

-13:46 or you can just put it up on an EC2 and you can just build apps for yourself.
+13:48 And you can just build apps for yourself.

-14:02 so like you build an app and you want it accessible by this person, by person A, but not person B,
+13:55 And then the way that we, in a way, layer the pricing is like, if you need very complex permission systems, so like you build an app and you want it accessible by this person, by person A, but not person B, then you'll need very granular permission systems.

 14:10 And so that's an indicator that you're probably like a corporate user, you're a business user.